kkinnear/zprint/doc/using/files.md

 ```
 zprintm '{:width 90}' -w myfile.clj
 ```
-will read myfile.clj, format the source, and write the result back into myfile.clj if it is different than the source.
+will read myfile.clj, format the source for a width of 90 characters (the default is 80), and write the result back into myfile.clj if it is different than the source.

 You can also format all of the clojure files in a directory with:
 ```